 WTF are the idiot aliens even here for?
 I mean, okay, so they're kidnapping humans.
 But for what possible purpose?

 Since I'm a fan of the RETURN OF THE LIVING DEAD movies, and since - for an incredibly, technologically advanced, galactic traveling space faring race - they are amazingly stupid (ach!
 Der dichotomy!), perhaps they need our brains?

-The Brothers Strauss (ALIENS vs PREDATOR: REQUIEM) and the folks who greenlit this mess could have certainly used one.
+Speaking of brains, The Brothers Strauss (ALIENS vs PREDATOR: REQUIEM) and the folks who greenlit this mess could have certainly used one.

 Now don't get me wrong, here at Feo Amante's Horror Thriller we love really bad movies from DIE YOU ZOMBIE BASTARDS! to WHEN THE SCREAMING STOPS to DEAD MOON RISING and more!
 But the worst thing a Horror movie can do is be BORING!

 E.C.
 McMullen Jr. is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.